adelowo/portfolio/_posts/2018-02-18-managing-production-configuration.md

 ---

-In the last 2 months I have saved configuration details in multiple ways and this post is a reflection of those methods and what I default to now - I have seen the light.
+In the last 2 months I have stored configuration details in multiple ways and this post is a reflection of those methods and what I default to now - I have seen the light.

 As a developer trying to improve and follow well known best practices.